 Champions League 25/26 fixtures, dates, schedule, draw, format and who has qualified from Premier League and around Europe

-Liverpool, Arsenal, Man City, Chelsea, Newcastle and Tottenham will play in 2025/26 Champions League and start in the league phase; Liverpool and Man City will take on Liverpool, while Spurs and Newcastle draw PSG, as Arsenal get Bayern Munich and Inter Milan
+Liverpool, Arsenal, Man City, Chelsea, Newcastle and Tottenham will play in 2025/26 Champions League and start in the league phase; Liverpool and Man City will take on Real Madrid, while Spurs and Newcastle draw PSG, as Arsenal get Bayern Munich and Inter Milan

 Liverpool and Manchester City will take on Real Madrid, while Chelsea face Barcelona after Champions League sides discovered their league-phase opponents.